tmarkec/take_a_hike/TESTING.md

 | &check; | Clicking on Sign up in the navigation bar new page is displayed to the user with input fields
 | &check; | All input fields must be put in for the user to sign in, standard criteria for email and passwords are present
 | &check; | Relevant messages are displayed to the user if a certain field doesn't match the criteria
-| &check; | Upon signing up, the user is directly logged into the website and the prompt message is displayed to the user indicating that he has successfully signed up
+| &check; | Upon signing up, the user is directly logged into the website
+| &check; | Prompt message is displayed to the user indicating that he has successfully signed up

 | Status | **Back link**
 |:-------:|:--------|